-Staff members are always ready to assist patrons.
-Library staff answer questions in person, over the phone or by e-mail.
-If you are searching for information, have a question about policies, location of materials, readers advisory, how to use library equipment or databases, or other concerns ask at the Information Desk.
-To reach the Information Desk call 573-334-5279, ext 113 or 121, or reach us online at firstname.lastname@example.org.
+Staff members are always ready to assist library users.
+If you are searching for information, have a question about the location of materials, readers advisory, how to use library equipment or databases, or other concerns, ask at the Information Desk; library staff answer questions in person at the Information Desk, by phone, by e-mail or via Facebook.

-The library staff selects books and other materials on the basis of practicability, literary worth, informational merit and anticipated public demand.
-If you are interested in materials that aren't available at the library, leave a request with the Information staff.
+The library staff selects books and other materials on the basis of practicability, literary worth, informational merit, and anticipated public demand.
+If you are interested in a book, CD book, Music CD, or DVD that isn’t available at the library, request an item here.
 Requests may be made for books, books-on-CD, Music CDs and DVDs.
-New items may be purchased and added to the library's collection.
-Others may be requested through the interlibrary loan service.
+Newly released items may be purchased and added to the library’s collection; others may be requested for you through the interlibrary loan service.

-If you are doing research on ancestors from the Cape Girardeau area, check out our genealogy section.
-The Genealogy Room offers the use of two reader/scanners, two internet computers and a copier.
-It contains county histories from nearby surrounding counties, published family histories from some local families, and microfilm archives of the Southeast Missourian back to 1918.
-Visitors may also find limited volumes of birth and death records for Cape Girardeau County and some surrounding counties, ship records of immigrants in Passenger and Immigration Lists indexes and New Orleans Passenger Lists indexed on microfilm.
-The library offers interlibrary loan services for microfilm records.
-The internet computers have several genealogy related databases and also a subscription to Ancestry.com.
+If you are doing research on ancestors from the Cape Girardeau area, check out our genealogy room.
+It contains county histories from nearby counties, published family histories from some local families, and microfilm archives of the Southeast Missourian back to 1918.
+Visitors may also find limited volumes of birth and death records for Cape Girardeau County and some surrounding counties, ship records of immigrants in Passenger and Immigration Lists indexes, and New Orleans Passenger Lists indexed on microfilm.
+Microfilm records may also be requested via interlibrary loan.
+The genealogy room offers the use of two microfilm readers, two computers with access to several genealogy related databases and Ancestry.com, and a copier.

 Study Rooms and Study Carrels

-Study rooms and study carrels are available for patron use on a first come-first served basis.
-Study rooms contain a table with four to eight chairs, whiteboards and electrical outlets.
+Study rooms and study carrels are available for use on a first-come, first-served basis.
+Study rooms each contain a table with four to eight chairs, whiteboards, and electrical outlets.
 Study carrels may be found around the perimeter of the Adult Services area.

 Comfortable seating for reading can be found in the atrium.
-Newspapers and magazines are kept in this area.
-Most magazines can be checked out for a week.
-Newspapers are available for in-house reading.
 Tables with reading lights and electrical outlets are also available.
 Additional seating can be found around the perimeter of the Adult Services area.